 What is the Book of Common Prayer?

 The Book of Common Prayer (BCP) is a small book that contains the scripture readings and words for all the services throughout the year.
 When you come to St. Olave’s or any Anglican Church, you will notice that common prayer (or praying together) is an important part of how Anglicans worship together.
-The rich tradition of set prayers from the BCP forms the backbone of our services.
-It was written in 1662, and later revised in 1962.
+The rich tradition of set prayers from the BCP forms the backbone of our services at St Olave’s.
+It was first compiled in England in 1549 but was revised several times up until 1662.
+In Canada, the BCP was last revised in 1962.
 While many Anglican Churches have since adopted the newer Book of Alternative Services (BAS) for many of their services, St. Olave’s is among a small group of parishes in Canada that continues to exclusively use the BCP, which has been called the “priceless possession of the Anglican Church.”
 Saying the same liturgical words that have been said over the centuries is, for many, part of the comforting ritual and tradition of our services.

 To learn more about the Book of Common Prayer, visit the resource page of the Prayer Book Society of Canada’s website.

 “If you’re in a parish that uses the prayer book very naturally—where people know what page you’re on, or rather, don’t need to look at the page anymore—you can experience it as a natural, flowing, perfectly harmonious way of worshipping,” says Dr. Jesse Billett, Trinity College, University of Toronto.
 Excerpted from “The Book of Common Prayer in Worship Today”, published by the Anglican Church of Canada.